Totchinuko/apiconan.totchinuko.fr/patches/chat.enhanced.md

 - Fixed blank chat window when the server is set to character remain in the world when players are logged off.
 - Fixed Sippy's card categories
 - Fixed various typos
-- Fixed various formating issues in non IC channels and OOC messages
+- Fixed various formatting issues in non IC channels and OOC messages
 - Fixed Ranged chat always using the default range no matter what was selected by the user.
 - Fixed an issue that would scramble messages, even without any language present
 - Fixed invisible chat windows interfering with other UI such as the Radial Wheel